shield-h2020/vnsfs/juju-charms/layers/proxytls/README.md

 The layers will set the following states:

 - `sshproxy.configured` This state is set when SSH credentials have been supplied to the charm.
-- `proxycharm.configured` This state is set after verifying the ssh credentials and running the API that will manage the actions called to the charm.
+- `proxytls.configured` This state is set after verifying the ssh credentials and running the API that will manage the actions called to the charm.

 # Actions

-In `reactive/proxycharm.py`, you can add more logic to execute commands over SSH.
-The actual proxycharm has the following actions:
+In `reactive/proxytls.py`, you can add more logic to execute commands over SSH.
+The actual proxytls has the following actions:

 -	`get-policies` -> Get the MSPL policies.
 -	`set-policies` -> Set the MSPL policies.